 - Pets: Believe it or not, yes, people forget their pets during a move.
 Have all pets, small or large, accounted for the night before your move.
 If you own multiple pets, assign each family member a pet they’re accountable for.
 When in your vehicle, do a roll-call before starting your drive, and include your pets in that list.

 Professional movers have a trained eye when it comes to checking every room for forgotten items.
 Consider using these professionals for peace of mind so you can focus on the excitement of moving.

 Related: Tips for Successfully Moving With Your Pets

 Communication is vital in any team, but especially when moving.
 Whether your team includes friends, family members or professional movers, you will want to set clear expectations for:

-- Timeline: Moving is a process.
+- Timeline: The moving process is time-consuming.
 Establish a timeline starting from planning to moving day.
 Communicate with your team members to learn their availabilities, and if you’re planning to include the professionals, set appointments for their services.

-- Packing instructions: Your image of a properly packed box may be very different than your friends’ or family’s.
+- Packing instructions: Your image of a properly packed box may be very different than your friends’ or family members.
 Demonstrate how you plan on packing fragile or awkwardly-shaped items, labeling boxes and any other specifications.